The 8 Most Important Parts of Your Website to Update for Any Promotion

 3. Landing Page

 Depending on your product line, the nature of the promotion, and/or marketing you run, you might need a specific landing page as opposed to the collection page.
-This is NOT the homepage, but it still should be designed for orienting the user and directing them to the specific product or collection featured in the promotion.
-Typically a landing page digs a little deeper into the problem that the featured product or collection is here to solve, it focuses on stacking value, and works to eliminate risk.
+Note a landing page should NOT be the homepage.
+However, it should still be designed for orienting the user and directing them to the specific product or collection featured in the promotion.
+Typically a landing page digs a little deeper into the problem that the featured product or collection is here to solve.
+It focuses on stacking value, and works to eliminate risk.

 Role of the landing page: